leyva-daina/analysis-models/README.md

 ### Interpretations in MSSM scenarios
 13 TeV cross sections are provided by the [LHCHWG](https://twiki.cern.ch/twiki/bin/view/LHCPhysics/LHCHWGMSSMNeutral#ROOT_histograms_2018_and_beyond) in rootfiles, one per benchmark scenario.

 To translate your model-independant limits in the cross-section times BR to the tanB vs. mA parameter space use macro [plotTanBetaLimits.cpp](https://github.com/leyva-daina/analysis-models/blob/mssm-2hdm_model_interpretation/test/ModelInterpretation/plotTanBetaLimits.cpp).
+You can run it with `root -l -b -q plotTanBetaLimits.cpp`.

 ### Interpretations in 2HDM scenarios
 Cross sections for type 2 and flipped scenarios, obtained with the SUSHi framework at 13 TeV, can be found in `/afs/desy.de/user/l/leyvaped/public/2HDM/`.

 To translate your model-independant limits in the cross-section times BR to the tanB vs. mA (tanB vs cos(b-a)) parameter space use macro [Plot2HDM_mA_tanB.cpp](https://github.com/leyva-daina/analysis-models/blob/mssm-2hdm_model_interpretation/test/ModelInterpretation/Plot2HDM_mA_tanB.cpp) ([Plot2HDM_cosBA_tanB.cpp](https://github.com/leyva-daina/analysis-models/blob/mssm-2hdm_model_interpretation/test/ModelInterpretation/Plot2HDM_cosBA_tanB.cpp)).

+Some errors saying Error in <TH2F::Interpolate>: Cannot interpolate outside histogram domain. might appear.
+These can be ignored.